 How to choose a payment solution

-According to the annual Mobile Payments & Fraud 2018 report, merchants that provide mobile payment capabilities in their apps offer a wide range of payment methods.
-However, 2018 sees a gradual shift from standard credit and debit cards to PayPal, mobile wallets, ACH or bank transfer payments, prepaid cards and cryptocurrencies.
+According to the annual Mobile Payments & Fraud report, merchants that provide mobile payment capabilities in their apps offer a wide range of payment methods.
+However, there is a gradual shift from standard credit and debit cards to PayPal, mobile wallets, ACH or bank transfer payments, prepaid cards and cryptocurrencies.

 The top two consideration when choosing a payment method are: